raspberryvalley/docker-volume-inspector/README.md

 *PowerShell Script for Volume Inspector*:
 ![Powershell script in action](img/Inspector-PowerShell.jpg)

-## Powershell Script for Volume Backup
+## Powershell Scripts for Volume Backup

-As a bonus, we're adding a script to backup the volume content to your host machine.
-Simply run the script **volume-backup.ps1** to copy all content from a given volume to your host machine.
+As a bonus, we're adding PowerShell scripts to backup the volume content to your host machine.
+Simply run the script **volume-backup.ps1** to copy all content from a given volume to your host machine or **volume-backup-tar.ps1** to backup the volume to your host machine as a compressed file.
+This is useful for restoring your volume content elsewhere.

 ## Links